aosabook/500lines/spreadsheet/spreadsheet.markdown

           }
 ```

- If the user gives the missing cell a content later on in `sheet[coord]`, then `Object.defineProperty` would take over and override the temporary value.
+ If the user gives the missing cell a content later on in `sheet[coord]`, then the temporary value would be overridden by `Object.defineProperty`.

 Other kinds of errors are stored in `errs[coord]`: